Zamiell/jud6s/README.md

 ### Treasure Room Fix for Judas

-The treasure room with two pedestals and spikes has been slightly tweaked so that Judas can use a bomb to get the item without spending a soul heart.
+The Treasure Room with two pedestals and spikes has been slightly tweaked so that Judas can use a bomb to get the item without spending a soul heart.

 The changed room is as follows:
 * Treasure Room: #21